robflynnyh/long-context-asr/README.md

 - Alternatively the full datasets can be found via the following links: [Earnings-22](https://github.com/revdotcom/speech-datasets/tree/main/earnings22) [Tedlium](https://www.openslr.org/51/)

 ## Checkpoints
+Config files for all pretrained models are provided within the checkpoint file
 ### Acoustic Model
 Below are model checkpoints for Acoustic models discussed in the paper.
 The <b>greedy</b> WERs (no LM) are also provided using overlapping inferernce (87.5% overlap).
 For checkpoints with multiple repeats the average WERs are provided.
 Models can be loaded from pretrained checkpoints using the load_pretrained.py script.
 | Context | Epochs | Seq Warmup | Tedlium (WER) | Earnings-22 (WER) | Download |